Youssef-Agiza/Cache-Simulator/README.md

    In this project we didn't focus mainly on optimizing the code but rather on simulating the caching proccess correctly.
 Thus, some code parts are not optimized, some variables are allocated even if they are not needed, some loops are written explicitly more than ones instead of encapsulating them in a function.
 This can be further optimized but it would an overkill for this project so we prefered to keep it simple.

 ## Contributions:

-* [Seif Sallam](seif_sallam@aucegypt.edu): Base skeleton of our design, a lot of code refactoring, and wrote a test case.
+- [Seif Sallam](seif_sallam@aucegypt.edu): Base skeleton of our design, a lot of code refactoring, and wrote a test case.
-  * Functions & Methods:
+  - Functions & Methods:
-    * Random Class (entirely) - encapsulation of existing code
+    - Random Class (entirely) - encapsulation of existing code
-    * SetAssociativeCache class:
+    - SetAssociativeCache class:
-        * Constructor
+      - Constructor
-        * TestCache
+      - TestCache
-        * IsInSet
+      - IsInSet
-        * UpdateSet
+      - UpdateSet
-        * FindReplacmentIndex
+      - FindReplacmentIndex
-        * FindLeastFrequent
+      - FindLeastFrequent
-        * Find RecentlyUsed
+      - Find RecentlyUsed
-    * Utilities:
+    - Utilities:
-        * GetPatternB
+      - GetPatternB
-        * TestB
+      - TestB
-        * TestC
+      - TestC
-* [Youssef Agiza](youssefagiza@aucegypt.edu): Implementation of SetAssocitave cache class, code refactoring, collaborated on implementing and debugging the test cases and the replacement policies.
+- [Youssef Agiza](youssefagiza@aucegypt.edu): Implementation of SetAssocitave cache class, code refactoring, collaborated on implementing and debugging the test cases and the replacement policies.
 Also implemented the plotter in python.
-  * Set Associative Cache Class methods:
-    * InitalizeSets
-    * GetTag
-    * GetSetIndex
-    * InitalizeBitNumbers
-    * IsInSet
-    * UpdateSet
-    * Debugging Loggers: LogSetInfo, LogCacheInfo, LogUpdateInfo
-  * Utility functions
-    * TestC
-    * Makefile
-  * plotter.py

-- [Kareem Amr](kareemamr213@aucegypt.edu): Handling the user input, code refactoring, implementation of the experiment and the test cases.
-  * Functions & methods:
-    * GetPatternA
-    * TestA
-    * Experiment #1, #2, and #3
-    * Handling user input
-    * Saving the output into CSV files
-  * Utility functions such as:
-    * GetAddress
-    * ExecuteExp
-    * GetHitRatio
-    * InitalizeVariables
-    * freePointers
-    * SaveFiles
+  - Set Associative Cache Class methods:
+    - InitalizeSets
+    - GetTag
+    - GetSetIndex
+    - InitalizeBitNumbers
+    - IsInSet
+    - UpdateSet
+    - Debugging Loggers: LogSetInfo, LogCacheInfo, LogUpdateInfo
+  - Utility functions
+    - TestC
+    - Makefile
+  - plotter.py

+* [Kareem Amr](kareemamr213@aucegypt.edu): Handling the user input, code refactoring, implementation of the experiment and the test cases.
+  - Functions & methods:
+    - GetPatternA
+    - TestA
+    - Experiment #1, #2, and #3
+    - Handling user input
+    - Saving the output into CSV files
+  - Utility functions such as:
+    - GetAddress
+    - ExecuteExp
+    - GetHitRatio
+    - InitalizeVariables
+    - freePointers
+    - SaveFiles

+## File Description:

+- src/cacheSim.cpp:
+  Main function invoker file.
+- src/Random.cpp, headers/Random.h
+  Class files that implement the different 6 memory generators that are used in the two experiments.
+- src/SetAssociativeCache.cpp, headers/SetAssociativeCache.h
+  Class files that implement the set associative cache and the differnet flags of simulation (enums).
+- src/Utilities.cpp, headers/Utilities.h
+  Two files that contain the utility functions used to do the experiments and the different tests.
+- headres/PCH.h
+  A pre-compiled-header that has all the different used included files we used in the project.
+- plotter/plotter.py
+  A python script that plots the contents of the \*.csv files and saves the figures in the folder ./plots/
+- Makefile
+  make cacheSim.exe:
+  To compile the source and header files. make plotOutputs:
+  To plot the outputs from the folder ./outputs make clean:
+  To remove the not needed object files after the compilation.